eugeniogarcia/kafka/kafka-docker/README.md

 # Before starting
-git config --global core.autocrlf false and then clone the repo
+When building the docker compose we´ll get an error unless we do this before cloning the repo: git config --global core.autocrlf false

+Then we can clone the repo.

 kafka-docker
 ============